 CS/EE/Ma 129 abc.
 Information and Complexity.
 9 units (3-0-6), first and second terms; (1-4-4) third term.
 Prerequisite: basic knowledge of probability and discrete mathematics.
 A basic course in information theory and computational complexity with emphasis on fundamental concepts and tools that equip the student for research and provide a foundation for pattern recognition and learning theory.
 First term: what information is and what computation is; entropy, source coding, Turing machines, uncomputability.
 Second term: topics in information and complexity; Kolmogorov complexity, channel coding, circuit complexity, NP-completeness.
 Third term: theoretical and experimental projects on current research topics.
-Instructor: Abu-Mostafa.
-Parts b, c not offered 2008-09.
+Instructor: Winfree.